I check about 30 tech news sources every morning.

 You need range.
 Major publications, niche tech blogs, research papers.
 All vetted for credibility.

-When people ask me which news app is the best scookietech, I tell them it depends on what they need.
-But these criteria apply across the board.
+When people ask me which news app is the best scookietech, I tell them it depends on what they’re after.
+These criteria, though?
+They work for everyone.

 No exceptions.